- The Rise of AI Music, the Discord of a Human-Centric Approach

-The Song of Algorithms, the Discord of Humans
+The Rise of AI Music, the Discord of a Human-Centric Approach

 A palpable tension had been building for months behind the scenes of streaming platforms.
 The question was no longer whether AI could compose melodies, but whether it should entirely substitute them for human ingenuity.
 For thousands of artists, whether emerging young talents or experienced musicians struggling to make ends meet, this wave of synthetic music felt like a silent tsunami, threatening to drown their work.
 Deezer had already unveiled its position a few days prior, and Qobuz, renowned for its uncompromising audio fidelity and deep commitment to creators, followed suit.
 Its message is unequivocal: purely algorithmic compositions have no place on its platform.
 Clearly, Qobuz is now positioning itself as a bulwark against anything that could dilute the essence of music.
 The platform loudly advocates a “human-centric” approach, a credo that makes perfect sense in an industry where the race for clicks and quantity often overshadows quality and authenticity.
 In its blog post, the company makes no apologies in describing these soulless creations, calling them: